Canal Area, San Rafael, California: Health Inequities

 About 46.8% of the residents in Canal are living below 200% of the federal income and poverty level.
 Because of this Canal residents spend more than 30% of their income on rent.
 In 2020 this overcrowding caused a health inequity that not many foresaw.
 The Canal area saw a 20% COVID-19 positivity rate, which was more than the county average.
 This made very clear that the residents of this area face many detrimental effects of societal issues.
 Nearly more than half of the COVID-19 cases in the county were concentrated in this area.
 During COVID-19 many of the residents of the Canal area were also essential workers which is what contributed to the high COVID cases within this area.
 These health inequities in Marin County are of importance because the residents of the area oftentimes don't have access to healthcare, and actually 36% of residents don't have health insurance.
 But in Canal this isn't the only health inequity that is present.
 Canal residents are estimated to live nine years less than residents of Ross, California which is only about a 15-minute drive from Canal.

 Parks and public facilities

 Between the newer housing developments and the Bay is a paved path called Shoreline Park, which is a scenic place to take a walk or a bike ride.
 Along with a bike path owned by the Spinnaker Point Homeowner's Association (which forms the West side of the square), Shoreline Park forms a square 0.25 miles (400 m) long and 0.25 miles (400 m) wide.
 The easiest way to visit Shoreline Park is to visit Pickleweed Park, then to walk east along the north side of the square.
 Pickleweed Park is home to a large community center and to soccer fields and a playground.

-There are many dozen, perhaps hundreds, of stores, shops, offices and other commercial operations in the West and the South of the area (including most of San Rafael's auto-body shops).
-Country Club Bowl, Marin County's only surviving bowling center, is located here.
+There are many dozen, perhaps hundreds, of stores, shops, offices and other commercial operations in the West and the South of the area.